mabasset/angular-course/README.txt

-Web app that I build following angular YouTube course
+Repo that I use to learn angular